FrozenNode/Laravel-Administrator/readme.md

 Administrator is released under the MIT License.
 See the LICENSE file for details.

 ## Changelog

+### 2.0.1
+- Fixed a big related to grouping functions in the 'select' option
+- Fixed a bug related to the model title showing up

 ### 2.0.0
 - Reorganized the libraries